NeutroniumCore/Neutronium/Documentation/Content/FAQ.md

 This behavior creates a frameless window and takes care of expected drag-and-drop behavior.

-See [Codegravity](https://github.com/NeutroniumCore/codegravity) project for a full example of frameless Neutronium Window.
+See [Codegravity](https://github.com/NeutroniumCore/codegravity) and [Neutronium.SPA.Demo](https://github.com/NeutroniumCore/Neutronium.SPA.Demo) projects for a full example of frameless Neutronium Window.

 ## **How to display Window only when HTML control is rendering?**